 Book Sequels

-Two sequels to the book Having Our Say were published in 1994 and 1997, with Hearth as co-author of both.
-As of this writing, they are out of print, although still available at many libraries in the U.S. Both are available, also, as second-hand books.
+Two sequels to the book Having Our Say were published with Hearth as co-author of both.
+The Delany Sisters' Book of Everyday Wisdom (1994) and On My Own at 107 (1997) are currently out of print but still under copyright.
+They are available at some libraries as well as second-hand book shops.
 New editions are expected soon.
 Check back on this page for more information.

 The Delany Sisters' Book of Everyday Wisdom